List of Marvel Cinematic Universe films: Future

 At any given time, Marvel Studios has future films planned around five to six years out from what they have announced.
 In July 2025, Feige said they had a seven-year plan through 2032 with potential films on magnets that could be moved around.
 Marvel Studios was looking to release one to three films a year at that point.
-After the Multiverse Saga, the next MCU saga is expected to center on characters that Marvel Studios inherited during the acquisition of 21st Century Fox by Disney, including the X-Men.
-Feige reportedly had a 10-year plan for the X-Men in the MCU by then.

-Disney has scheduled release dates for potential Marvel Studios films on February 18, May 5, November 10, and December 15, 2028.
+A year later, he said potential films were planned through 2042.

 In February 2025, producer Nate Moore said work on some projects, such as Armor Wars, had slowed down since the studio began reducing content output and focusing on quality.
 By that May, Marvel Studios was set to gauge the interest of frequent writer Eric Pearson in projects that were planned for after Avengers: Secret Wars.
-In July 2025, Feige said the studio had dates held for future films past Secret Wars in December 2027 in "many" years.

 Armor Wars

 James Rhodes must confront one of Tony Stark's greatest fears when Stark's tech falls into the wrong hands.

-In December 2020, Marvel Studios announced Armor Wars as a Disney+ series based on the comic book storyline of the same name, with Don Cheadle reprising his role as James Rhodes / War Machine.
+In December 2020, Marvel Studios announced Armor Wars as a Disney+ series based on the 1987–1988 comic book storyline "Armor Wars", with Don Cheadle reprising his role as James Rhodes / War Machine.
 In August 2021, Yassir Lester was hired as the series' head writer.
 In September 2022, Marvel Studios decided to rework the series into a feature film, with Cheadle and Lester remaining with the project.
 Development had slowed down by February 2025.

 Armor Wars is set after the events of Secret Invasion (2023).
-Walton Goggins is set to reprise his role as Sonny Burch from Ant-Man and the Wasp (2018).
+Walton Goggins was set to reprise his role as Sonny Burch from Ant-Man and the Wasp (2018).

-Black Panther 3

-By November 2022, Ryan Coogler and Kevin Feige had discussed a potential third Black Panther film.
-Two years later, Coogler had had discussions with Denzel Washington about casting him for a role in a third film.
-Nate Moore, who left Marvel Studios in March 2025, will return to produce the film.
-In February 2025, Moore confirmed that Coogler would direct the film and said active work would begin later that year, once Coogler completed work on his film Sinners (2025).
-Coogler confirmed Washington's casting that June.
-Development work had begun by mid-November 2025.